A person sitting at a desk with a laptop.

 When material costs increase, your suppliers may raise their prices.
 That means that your costs also get higher.
 This creates a dilemma: if you raise your prices in response, can you keep your customers?
 What's more, is it possible to raise your prices enough to cover the increased costs?

-If you do decide to raise prices, it’s a good idea to introduce a price increase to your current customers and clients without jeopardizing your important relationships.
-So, before you change those menus, think about other options for dealing with your supply chain issues.
+Since increasing prices could jeopardize your relationships with current customers and clients, before you change those menus, think about other options for dealing with your supply chain issues.
 Ask yourself whether it’s possible to:

 • Cut costs in other parts of your budget